 - The Importance Of Getting Help For Your Fears And Anxieties

-- The book contains over 100 techniques.
-You will find something useful.
+- The book contains over 100 ways you can overcome your anxieties.

 - Techniques are backed up with real life examples.